palmer1842/CS427-P2/README.txt

   Using the corresponding private key, a cipher text can be decrypted.
 The decrypted message will be output into a file called 'dtext.txt'.

+  Because the file is encrypted in 32 bit, or 4 character, blocks, the decrypted message will contain some zeros as padding.

 Included Files:
   public-key-cryptosystem.py --- The program, containing key gen, encryption, decryption, and helper methods README.txt -- documentation